 The following cost range is given as an estimate for the dentist obtaining and placing stock ('off-the-shelf') abutment parts for a single implant.

-3) Costs associated with placing the implant's dental crown.
+c) Costs associated with placing the implant's restoration or appliance.

-Beyond those costs directly related to the implant (its surgery and obtaining and placing all needed parts) there will be a separate charge for restoring the implant, which typically involves placing a dental crown (or possibly bridgework or a denture).
+Beyond those costs directly related to the implant (its surgery and obtaining and placing all needed parts), there will be a separate charge for restoring it.
+This typically involves placing a dental crown but it could be bridgework or a denture.

-Dental policy coverage for tooth implants tends to vary.
-In past years, implants were often excluded from coverage.
+Coverage for tooth implants by dental plans tends to vary.
+In past years, implants were often excluded.
 More recently, now that the success of this treatment approach has been proven, many companies do provide benefits for this procedure.